 - March 23 (6pm) until March 31: You will be unable to place online orders for delivery on wholesale.lcbo.com, but you can continue to view information until the evening of March 30 when it will be offline.
 You are encouraged to plan ahead with and order additional inventory online in preparation.

 - March 24 – 31: You will have an alternative ordering option which will allow you to manually place orders for select LCBO and/or TBS products for delivery during this time.
-Further details, including an order form, will be shared in the coming months
+Further details have been shared with you by email.
+We have developed a job aid for you that can be found here.

 You may continue to do the following during this time: